cloro

 Cons

-• Default anti-bot evasion is decent but can struggle against OpenAI’s stricter checks without additional proxy configuration
+• Default anti-bot evasion can struggle against OpenAI’s stricter checks without extra proxy config

-• No pre-built ChatGPT logic — you build the SSE parsing, citation extraction, and selector resilience from scratch
+• No pre-built ChatGPT logic.
+You build SSE parsing, citation extraction, and selector resilience from scratch

 • Smaller ecosystem than Browserbase’s AI-agent focus